 Pigments are particles that are capable of absorbing a certain wavelength of light.
 A red shirt gets its color from absorbing all of the light in the visible spectrum except for the color red, which is reflected back and into our eyes.
 The other way that feathers can get color is due to their structure, which can absorb or reflect certain wavelengths of light.
 Think of how sunlight can bend off of certain surfaces to create colors, like the colors seen in a soap bubble.
 This process is sometimes referred to as interference.

 In the case of peacock feathers, it’s the structure of the feathers that are responsible for their striking colors.
 The feather of a peacock is built like a palm-frond.
 There’s a rigid stem in the center of the feather, with rows of tiny barbs branching off of it.
 Each of the barbs is sub-divided into rows of barbules, which are even smaller.
 These barbules are built out of two different substances, keratin, and melanin.
-Keratin is a material which the human body uses to create fingernails and toenails, while melanin is a pigment found in human skin.
+Keratin is a material that the human body uses to create fingernails and toenails, while melanin is a pigment found in human skin.

 The barbules have a complex outer covering made up of interconnected melanin rods linked together by sections of keratin.
 Analysis of the barbules with an electron microscope showed that the keratin and melanin form matrices that vary in how close they are to one another.
 Rods can be packed closely together, or far apart from one another.
-Depending on how many rods were packed into a space together, the color of the barbule can change from green to blue or from brown to yellow.
+Depending on how many rods were packed into space together, the color of the barbule can change from green to blue or from brown to yellow.

 When the barbules were dipped in glycerin by researchers, the tiny air holes in-between the sections of rods and keratin were filled with liquid.
 The glycerin actually changed the colors of the feathers, suggesting it isn’t a pigment that influences the color of the feathers, but how close the rods are to one another.
 The color of the feather is actually changed by changes in the structure of the melanin/keratin matrix.
 One particular matrix layout could reflect back the blue parts of the visible spectrum, while a different arrangement would reflect back red.
 This is similar to how water droplets, which are colorless, reflect light and produce all the different colors of the rainbow in the air.

 The mechanism of interference that gives peacocks their iridescence is also seen in other animals.
-Animals like catfish, butterflies, cephalopids, and other birds like the Nicobar pigeon also have iridescent color schemes.
+Animals like catfish, butterflies, cephalopods, and other birds like the Nicobar pigeon also have iridescent color schemes.
 Iridescence is rare in mammals, and the golden mole may be the only known example of a mammal with interference coloration.
 It’s thought that while the peacock may use its iridescence to signal to mates, other animals may use it as a defensive mechanism.
 The shimmering colors that occur when an iridescent animal moves may make it harder for predators to track it, confusing its prey about its exact location.